The Casting Process

 So how do you prepare?
-The answer is to take classes in advance (see our section on “Before you Audition”).
+The answer is to take classes in advance (see our section Broadway for Kids – Training).
+Most info on what to prepare for a theatre audition is provided in advance.
 By the time you arrive at an audition you should have the following in your bag of tricks:

 Generally speaking, you will get to perform 16-32 bars of a song for a chorus audition (often ECCs are pretty strict about the 16 bar max), and 32 bars up to a full song for a principal audition.
 Total audition is about 3 minutes long.

 Want more info?
-Here are a couple of great threads from PARF offering audition tips:
+Here are a couple of great threads from PARF (registration is free) offering audition tips: